-WE MEAN BUSINESS INFORMATION SYSTEMS DIVISION
+WE MEAN BUSINESS INFORMATION SYSTEMS DIVISION Circle No. 12 on Reader Service Card

 Good as Gold

 The 70 Series Multimeters: the shining standard by which others are measured.

 These multimeters are produced through advanced technology that assures you a wealth of product features.
 Giving you solid value for your money.